Bayesian Polarization: Coordinatewise Polarization

+The signal realization that polarizes agents in the proof of Theorem \ref{thm:cw possible} reveals that the state is perfectly aligned across the different dimensions and that it takes an extreme value on each dimension.
+Upon observing the realization, both agents believe that the state is either low on all dimensions or high on all dimensions; they just disagree on which of these is most likely.
+The signal generates both polarization and issue alignment: learning that the state is perfectly aligned leads the agents to polarize.

-This section characterizes the information that can lead to limit coordinatewise polarization in two-dimensional state spaces.
+Must polarization always coincide with issue alignment and extreme beliefs?
+More generally, what types of information can generate polarization?
+To answer these questions we now characterize the signal realizations that can lead to limit coordinatewise polarization, focusing on two-dimensional state spaces.
 Since limit beliefs are pinned down by the priors and the identified set, the problem reduces to specifying conditions on the identified set.
-We now define the relevant conditions.
+We first review the standard partial orders on multidimensional Euclidean space and then define the conditions that will be used in Theorem \ref{thm:cw conditions}, the characterization theorem.